Arithmetics in number systems with cubic base: Case with two positive conjugates

 \section{Case with two positive conjugates}

-In the $HK$ method, it is favourable to have a base with a positive conjugate, which simplifies some steps in this procedure.
-Actually, we have examples of cubic Pisot unit bases which have even two positive conjugate, see \cite{MaTi}.
+In the $HK$ method, it is convenient to have a base with a positive conjugate, which simplifies some steps in this estimation.
+Actually, we know examples of cubic Pisot unit bases which have even two positive conjugate, see \cite{MaTi}.
 In this case, we work with polynomials of the form

 where $2\leq b<a$ and the dicriminant $\Delta(P)$ is nonnegative.
 We also know that $a\geq 6$, which can be deduced from the discriminant of cubic polynomials.